scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 > CUE is a superset of JSON: any valid JSON file is a valid CUE file.
 There is not much more integration you can get than that.
 The main motivation to make it a superset was to promote familiarity.

-While we are here, I would like to point out a style in CUE with respect to an equivalent JSON.
+While we are here, I would like to point out a style in CUE for an equivalent JSON.

 ```json
 {